Functional Medicine For Migraine Healing

 - Oil Therapy- Traditional chamomile oil, lavender essential oil, topical Rosa damascena oil, Angelicae dahuricae Radix may be an effective and safe treatment modality in the acute management of migraine headaches.

-- Diet- Eliminating certain food allergens that are IgG based can help improve and treat migraine sufferings.
+- Diet therapy- Eliminating certain food allergens that are IgG based can help improve and treat migraine sufferings.
 Also, consuming foods that are gluten-free and rich in magnesium, and vitamin B can provide relief from migraines.

 Research in Functional Medicine for Migraine